This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-A GSF can be treated, and most often must be treated, usually with surgery.
+A GSF is treatable, usually with surgery.
 The earlier this complication is recognized and treated, the better the outlook is for the child.
 This type of growing fracture is life-threatening.
 If it is not found and treated, a baby could suffer serious brain damage, have seizures, go into a coma, and ultimately die.

 Long Term Disability

-An infant brain damage prognosis depends on individual factors: the severity of the damage, when it’s diagnosed, how it is treated, and more.
-Luckily, most cases of infant brain damage incurred during childbirth are mild and the prognosis is good.
-For infants that suffer moderate to severe damage, the prognosis is less positive.
+The prognosis is less favorable for infants who suffer moderate to severe damage.
 These children may be living with the complications of brain damage indefinitely, and in some cases, it can be fatal.